couchbaselabs/ToDoLite-Android/tutorial.md

 The responsibility of this class is to bind the data from the document to the `viewHolder`.
 In particular, the `onCreateViewHolder` creates the view holder.

-Now we understand the mechanics from Query » LiveQueryRecyclerAdapter » ListAdapter, we can use the technique to display the Query we wrote in Step 4.
+Now we understand the mechanics from Query » LiveQueryRecyclerAdapter » ListAdapter, we can use the technique to display the Query we wrote in Step 4 next.

 ### STEP 6: Using the ListsAdapter